- — Kosher, Non-GMO, Organic, Raw, Vegan

 Many people wonder if banana chips are fattening.

-They aren’t, but it’s true that you should eat them in moderation, like any other dry fruits.
+They aren’t, but you should indeed eat them in moderation, like any other dry fruits.
 Dehydration is the process that significantly lowers the weight of the product, which ‘condenses’ its nutritional value.
-This means that 10 ounces of dried banana chips hold more calories than the equivalent amount of fresh fruit.
+It means that 10 ounces of dried banana chips hold more calories than the equivalent amount of fresh fruit.
 You should keep this in mind when planning your daily meals.

 Organic Banana Chips from Food To Live provide your body with a variety of nutrients, the most important of which are: Iron, Potassium, Manganese, Magnesium, Vitamin B6, Vitamin C.